 Our hospitals, emergency departments and ambulatory sites are open to serve the community.

-As of June 8, Montefiore has approval from the New York State Department of Health to resume the scheduling of elective surgeries and procedures.
 All our facilities are clean, safe and ready for you to get the care you need.
 To schedule an appointment, please call your doctor’s office.
 If you need help finding a doctor, call 1-800-MD-MONTE (800-636-6683).

 Visitors will be screened for COVID-19 symptoms at entrances, and will be asked to leave if they display symptoms.
 All visitors to Montefiore will be issued a surgical mask on arrival and will be expected to wear the mask throughout the course of their visit.